stevencombs/retrocombs.github.io/higher-education.md

   "
 />

-The career that finances my hobbies is that of a higher education administrator for a community college.
-I occassionally share experiences or thoughts about my career.
+The career that finances my hobbies is that of a higher education administrator for a community college in Indiana.
+I occasionally share experiences or thoughts about my career in higher education whether it be academics, logistics or administration.

+Below are my higher education related posts:

 <ul id="blog-posts" class="posts">
 {% for post in site.categories.higher-education %}